Desert friendly Conversion Rebates

 Water Authority residential customers who convert their landscapes to desert friendly (xeriscape) and use drip irrigation can qualify for a $1.00 per square foot rebate.

-The rebate area of your new landscape must have 50 percent coverage (at maturity) of qualifying low- to medium-water-use plants, and the soil between and beneath all plants must be covered with at least three inches of mulch (decorative bark mulch, gravel etc.).
+The rebate area of your new landscape must have 50 percent coverage (at maturity) of qualifying low- to medium-water-use plants, and the soil between and beneath all plants must be covered with at least three inches of mulch (organic mulch, gravel etc.).

 If you are interested in participating in the Desert Friendly Conversion Rebate, please do not start your turf removal project until you have applied online to the program and received an official Notice to proceed.
 Several conditions must be met in order to qualify for the desert friendly (formerly xeriscape) rebate.